 We saw the most success in issues like seasonal runny eyes and cleaning away debris.
 We thought it was a terrific product, especially for the price.

-If you don’t mind spending a few extra dollars for a quality product, we really recommend the Thomas Labs Terra Septic Dog Eye& Ear Drops.
+If you don’t mind spending a few extra dollars for a quality product, we recommend the Thomas Labs Terra Septic Dog Eye& Ear Drops.
 These drops are ultimately multipurpose, taking care of issues with both ear canals and eyes safely and effectively.

 We love that it comes in a convenient dropper with a rubber top.
 It is straightforward to apply, but we warrant caution as the drops can come out quickly with minimal force.